 Is Masterclass worth it?
-And whom is Masterclass for?
+And who is Masterclass for?
 In this Masterclass review I explain what I learnt.
-I also offer tips to determine if you should take out a Masterclass free trial or sign up in this Masterclass review.
+I also offer tips to determine if you should sign up in this Masterclass review.

 What is Masterclass?